 I was blown away when it did, indeed, work.

-I ripped over a portal through the twisting nether, and it was impressive.
-One by one the prisoners stepped through to the mage tower on the other side.
-As they did so, a few Kirin Tor on the other side saw that I was struggling and they empowered the portal with their own magic, which gave me a chance to relax.
+I ripped open a portal through the twisting aether.
+It was impressive.
+One by one the prisoners stepped through to the Udirian stronghold on the other side.
+As they did so, a few Udirian soldiers on the other side saw that I was struggling with the portal, so they empowered the gateway with their own magic, which gave me a chance to relax.

 When it was all said and done… I saved twenty-five prisoners that day.

-With any luck, I would be in Dalaran by the end of the week.
+With any luck, I would be in the flying city by the end of the week, or so I thought.